 10. A member of the administrative staff of the University, not having had previous involvement with the case, shall attend each meeting to provide secretarial and administrative support.
 A verbatim record of the proceedings will be kept and made available to all parties.

 11. At the end of the hearing the Tribunal shall meet in private to reach its conclusions.
-The Tribunal shall have the power to dismiss the charge or charges for want of prosecution, or to remit the charge or charges to the Vice-Chancellor for further consideration and for the correction of accidental errors, or to find that good cause for dismissal or removal from office has been established or to find that a serious complaint relating to the members appointment or employment has been established.
+The Tribunal shall have the power to dismiss the charge or charges for want of prosecution, or to remit the charge or charges to the Vice-Chancellor for further consideration and for the correction of accidental errors, or to find that good cause for dismissal or removal from office has been established, or to find that a serious complaint relating to the member’s appointment or employment has been established.
 The Tribunal shall have the power to recommend an appropriate penalty, which may include dismissal.
 A majority opinion of the Tribunal members will be conclusive.

 12. The Tribunal shall send its decision on any charge referred to it (together with its findings of fact and the reasons for its decisions regarding the charge and its recommendations, if any, as to the appropriate penalty) to the Vice-Chancellor and to each party to the proceedings.
 A copy of the Appeals procedure set out in Statute XXI Part V shall be sent with each copy of its decision.

-(made July 1993)
+(remade July 2011)